BrunoSilvaAndrade/python-config-parser/README.md

 The instance of Config Class:
 ```
-from jsonconfigparser import Config, ConfigException
+from pyconfigparser import Config, ConfigException
 import logging

 try:
-    config = Config(SCHEMA_CONFIG) # <- Here I'm using that SCHEMA_CONFIG we had declared, and the dir file default value is being used
+    config = Config.get_config(SCHEMA_CONFIG) # <- Here I'm using that SCHEMA_CONFIG we had declared, and the dir file default value is being used
 except ConfigException as e:
     print(e)
     exit()